-3.3 Hazard Monitoring and Multi-hazard Early Warning Systems
+3.6 Hazard Monitoring and Multi-hazard Early Warning Systems

 The topics, concepts, and techniques covered under module three above are very important inputs to hazard monitoring.
 Some of the major disasters in the Greater Horn of Africa region are slow onset disasters like drought and some others have rapid onset like earthquake and to some extent floods.
 If DRM institutions have the capacity to identify major disasters, put in place key indicators and set thresholds and finally monitor indicators at a certain time interval, this definitely contribute to a significant reduction in loss of life and damage to property.
 The opportune time to put in place all the preparedness, mitigation and response plans is the time before a disaster strikes.
 It is far cheaper to invest in preparedness, mitigation and resilience building as compared to investment required to respond to and rebuild after a disaster.
-From the historical disaster data and experience of the region, disaster is 'a matter of when and not if' indicating the need to put in place functional mechanisms to disaster risk reduction.
+From the historical disaster data and experience of the region, disaster risk reduction.
 One of such an important mechanisms to DRR is to put in place hazard monitoring and early warning systems.
 Under this section we will be discussing a GIS based techniques for monitoring two of the major disasters in the region, droughts and floods at a different time scale.

-3.3.1 Drought Monitoring for Early Warning
+3.6.1 Drought Monitoring for Early Warning